W.W. What you did was turn around and make Highway 61 right after Roadkill.

 When you are making lots of money, you can become quite comfortable.
 I think if you’re going to all the trouble to make a feature-length movie, it’s got to freak people out, blow their minds.
 You can’t just do it because you have a big star and want to make more money.
 You really have to have a really strong reason to make it.
 There was a small revolution in filmmaking in Canada and elsewhere during the time you are talking about, and there was one during the 1960s.
 But what’s the next revolution?
 And are we going to be a part of it?
 Or will we be too old and set in our ways?
 I hope I’m not.

-This interview is reprinted from an issue of Take One in 2004 when Bruce McDonald was interviewed by the magazine`s founder and publisher, Wyndham Wise.
-Northernstars.ca acquired the archives of Take One Magazine in 2007.
+Reprinted from an issue of Take One in 2004 when Bruce McDonald was interviewed by the magazine’s founder and publisher, Wyndham Wise.
+Northernstars.ca acquired the archives of Take One Magazine from its publisher in 2007 after it had ceased publication.